mlin6436/mlin6436.github.io/_posts/2015-05-18-network-iptables.md

 $ sudo iptables -I OUTPUT -d 127.0.0.1/24 -j ACCEPT
 {% endhighlight %}

 By doing this, you will be able to take back the control and launch application from local.
+Another way to do this is by using loopback, but I couldn't get it working in the way people suggested, so I am just listing it out for argument sake.

+{% highlight bash %}
+$ sudo iptables -I INPUT 1 -i lo -j ACCEPT
+{% endhighlight %}

 # Script!